"A savvy patent attorney who is experienced, practical and tenacious"

 In 2010, she received the President's Outstanding Service Award from the American Intellectual Property Law Association, and in 2005 she received the President’s Award from the Houston Intellectual Property Law Association.

-Sharon is a frequent speaker on patent-related topics, and serves in leadership roles in numerous organizations, including serving as President-Elect of the American Intellectual Property Law Association, Chair of the State Bar of Texas Intellectual Property Law Section, and on the Board of Directors for the Federal Circuit Bar Association.
+Sharon is a frequent speaker on patent-related topics, and serves in leadership roles in numerous organizations, including serving as President of the American Intellectual Property Law Association, Chair of the State Bar of Texas Intellectual Property Law Section, and on the Board of Directors for the Federal Circuit Bar Association.
 She also has had leadership positions with the Houston Intellectual Property Law Association and the American Bar Association Intellectual Property Law Section.
 Before joining Mayer Brown in 2005, Sharon practiced with two other national law firms.
 Following law school graduation, she served as a law clerk to the Hon.
 Alan D. Lourie, US Court of Appeals for the Federal Circuit.
 Adding a practical focus to her IP practice, Sharon was an engineer with General Electric Company before entering law school.